TheAlan404/Netherite.Nbt/README.txt

 - Expanded unit test coverage.
 - Fully documented everything.

-Queries have been removed from the library.
+Query API has been removed from the library.

 README for LibNbt v0.2.0 preserved below: